srettha/battleship-api/README.md

     - Query history of the games, with this functionality the sytem can return history of the game or even leaderboard for the whole application.

 ### 3. Normalize database
+    - Start off with changing model name e.g. `RuleShips` to something more meaningful.
+Continue with normalizing database by removing some of unnecessary fields and so on.

 ### 4. Convert to Typescript